 The April 1989 issue of the Journal of Accountancy contained three related articles on the proposal - one authored by NASBA's new Executive Director Thomashower, another by David Curbo of Tennessee, a member of the AICPA CPE Executive Committee, and a third by Gordon Scheer and Mary E. Medley, who were respectively the executive director and assistant executive director of the Colorado Society of CPAs.

 The latter two articles were opposed to the CPE Registry.
 Thomashower's article noted that 49 jurisdictions mandated CPE as a requirement for relicensure, and six already had a sponsor registration system already in existence.
 A national registry would promote uniform standards for the delivery of high-quality CPE nationwide.
 At the same time, CPAs would have an independent basis for selecting CPE providers [Thomashower, 1989, p.86].

 The article by Curbo opposing the registry carried the descriptive subtitle "A Good Idea Gone Wrong."
 Curbo's main criticism seemed to be that the Registry would evaluate measurements in terms of inputs (hours) rather than output (learning).
 Thus, the Registry would measure "quantity," rather than "quality."
 As a result, Curbo felt that the Registry would not significantly improve the quality of CPE offerings.
-He also objected to the requirement that courses should be developed by individuals qualified in instructional design and another requirement that attendance records should be maintained for at least five years.
+He also objected to the requirement that courses should be developed by individuals qualified in instructional design and another requirement that courses should specify the objectives of the course.
+He also did not like a requirement that attendance records should be maintained for at least five years.
 Because of these additional requirements, Curbo felt that small CPE providers could not compete without raising the cost of CPE [Curbo, 1989, pp. 86-95].